JamesIsWack/Akari---Playstaion-3-VSH-Plugin/README.md

 ## Notes
 - I am not the original author of this VSH Plugin.
 This is a mirror because the original author deleted his GitHub.
 - Thanks to WoddenPlankGames on Discord: https://github.com/Maxwelldoug @Maxwelldoug

+## Update!
+- Jordy is back!
+We are currently working on QoL improvements, I will keep you posted.